A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Introduction

-In order to predict the surface conditions before aircrafts hit the ground, there have been conducted studies on how available surface friction is affected by weather conditions and runway contamination based on engineering- and physics-based models and basic statistical approaches.
-Klein-Paste et al. \cite{KLEINPASTE15} proposed a runway model for the surface conditions which interprets descriptive data from the international standardized runway reports called Snowtam reports.
+One problem with the measurement methods is that they depend on real-time measurements from sensors attached to the aircraft, which measure the relevant parameters as the vehicle challenges the friction.
+Pilots need to know the surface conditions prior to landing, meaning these methods are not useful in our case.
+To address this issue, there have been conducted some studies on how available surface friction is affected by weather conditions and runway contamination mainly based on engineering- and physics-based models and basic statistical approaches.
+Klein-Paste et al.\ (2015) \cite{KLEINPASTE15} proposed a runway model for the surface conditions which interprets descriptive data from the international standardized runway reports called Snowtam reports.
 The model evaluates a sum of seven effects that contain information about the runway contamination as well as measurement of runway temperature and humidity, $P = \sum_{i=1}^7 x_i$.
 The first effect $x_1$ sets the main assessment of the runway conditions in the interval $[1,5]$ by evaluating the form of contamination on the runway.
 Then, the assessment is either upgraded or downgraded by considering the next six factors, which have values in the range of $[-2,2]$.
 This includes the effect of spatial coverage $x_2$, the depth of contamination $x_3$, runway temperature $x_4$, humidity $x_5$, and the use of chemicals $x_6$ and sanding $x_7$.
-The output of the model is a prediction $P$ of the runway \emph{braking action}, which is the international format for specifying runway conditions and is described in Table \ref{tab:scales}.
+The output of the model is a prediction $P$ of the runway \emph{braking action}, which is the international format for specifying runway conditions and is described in Table~\ref{tab:scales}.
 When $P$ exceeds 5 it is set to 5, and when it is lower than 1 it is set to 1.

+Zhang et al.\ (2021) \cite{wenxin} recently performed a quantitative analysis of the relationship between braking performance and different factors such as runway treatment and slope, precipitation, and contamination type, by using data from airports in the United States.
+The work gives explorative insights into the relationships between these effects and braking performance, but does not provide a model which predict the surface conditions for new airplane landings.

-Juga et al. 2013 \cite{juga} predicted surface friction on traffic roads using linear regression models with weather data, which can be partially related to the surface friction on airport runways.
+Juga et al.\ (2013) \cite{juga} predicted surface friction on traffic roads using linear regression models with weather data, which can be partially related to the surface friction on airport runways.
 The models use the road surface temperature and thickness of contamination as input and predict the friction coefficients,